Mesh-robustness of an energy stable BDF2 scheme with variable steps for the Cahn-Hilliard model

-This is motivated by the following facts: \begin{itemize} \item The BDF2 method is A-stable and L-stable such that it would be more suitable than Crank-Nicolson type schemes for solving the stiff dissipative problems, see e.g. \cite{ChengFengWangWise:2019Fourth,ChengWangWise:2019An,XuLiWuBousquet:2019}. \item The nonuniform grid and adaptive time-stepping techniques \cite{GomezHughes:2011Provably,LiaoJiZhang:2020pfc, LiaoSongTangZhou:2020mbe,LiaoTangZhou:2020maximumAC,QiaoZhangTang:2011} are powerful in capturing the multi-scale behaviors and accelerating the long-time simulations of phase field models including the CH model. \item The convergence theory of variable-steps BDF2 scheme remains incomplete for nonlinear parabolic equations.
+This is motivated by the following facts: \begin{itemize} \item The BDF2 method is A-stable and L-stable such that it would be more suitable than Crank-Nicolson type schemes for solving the stiff dissipative problems, see e.g. \cite{ChengFengWangWise:2019Fourth,ChengWangWise:2019An}. \item The nonuniform grid and adaptive time-stepping techniques \cite{GomezHughes:2011Provably,LiaoJiZhang:2020pfc,LiaoSongTangZhou:2020mbe,LiaoTangZhou:2020maximumAC,QiaoZhangTang:2011} are powerful in capturing the multi-scale behaviors and accelerating the long-time simulations of phase field models including the CH model. \item The convergence theory of variable-steps BDF2 scheme remains incomplete for nonlinear parabolic equations.
 Actually, the required step-ratio constraint for the $L^2$ norm stability are severer than the classical zero-stability condition $r_k<1+\sqrt{2}$, given by Grigorieff \cite{Grigorieff:1983}.
-Always, they contain some undesirable pre-factors $C_r\exp(C_r\Gamma_n)$ or $C_r\exp(C_rt_n)$, see e.g. \cite{Becker:1998,ChenWangYanZhang:2019,Emmrich:2005,LeRoux:1982,WangChenFang:2019}, where $\Gamma_n$ may be unbounded when certain time-step variations appear and $C_r$ may be infinity as the step-ratios approach the zero-stability limit $1+\sqrt{2}$. \end{itemize} In our recent works \cite{LiaoJiZhang:2020pfc,LiaoSongTangZhou:2020mbe,LiaoZhang:2020linear}, a novel theoretical technique with \emph{discrete orthogonal convolution} (DOC) kernels was suggested to verify that, if the adjoint time-step ratios $r_k$ satisfy a new zero-stability condition \cite{LiaoZhang:2020linear}, that is, $0< r_k < \bra{3+\sqrt{17}}/2 \approx 3.561$, the variable-steps BDF2 scheme is computationally robust with respect to the time-step variations in simulating linear diffusions \cite{LiaoZhang:2020linear}, the phase field crystal model \cite{LiaoJiZhang:2020pfc} and the molecular beam epitaxial model without slope selection \cite{LiaoSongTangZhou:2020mbe}.
+Always, they contain some undesirable pre-factors $C_r\exp(C_r\Gamma_n)$ or $C_r\exp(C_rt_n)$, see e.g. \cite{Becker:1998,ChenWangYanZhang:2019,Emmrich:2005,WangChenFang:2019}, where $\Gamma_n$ may be unbounded when certain time-step variations appear and $C_r$ may be infinity as the step-ratios approach the zero-stability limit $1+\sqrt{2}$. \end{itemize} In recent works \cite{LiaoJiZhang:2020pfc,LiaoSongTangZhou:2020mbe,LiaoZhang:2020linear}, a novel technique with \emph{discrete orthogonal convolution} (DOC) kernels was suggested to verify that, if $0< r_k < \bra{3+\sqrt{17}}/2 \approx 3.561$, the BDF2 scheme is computationally robust with respect to the time-step variations for linear diffusions \cite{LiaoZhang:2020linear}, the phase field crystal model \cite{LiaoJiZhang:2020pfc} and the molecular beam epitaxial model without slope selection \cite{LiaoSongTangZhou:2020mbe}.